 My strength as a guitarist and teacher is playing—and explaining—soul, R&B, funk, and ‘70s rock guitar (Stones, Zeppelin) and breaking down chord and fretboard theory into practical, economical, useful terms.
 I consider the gap between lead and rhythm playing an artificial (and spurious) one; there are only guitar players, whether acoustic or electric, and anyone who puts some time into it can become one.

-I’ve done a lot of other stuff too.
+I don’t know what my life would be like without music, and I can’t imagine who I’d be if I hadn’t taken an Old Town School ensemble class from Jimmy Tomasello in 1998.
+But I’ve done many other things in my life too.
 I taught college writing and lit classes for twenty years, I have three nearly-grown daughters, I still paint, and I’ve written a little fiction and a LOT of cultural, historical, and political analysis of the United States.
-I’m also program manager at the Sue Duncan Children’s Center, a fifty+ year old afterschool program on the South Side.
+I was program manager at the Sue Duncan Children’s Center, a longstanding afterschool program on the South Side, for nine years.
 And I read a lot.
-I try to keep busy, I don’t know what my life would be like without music, and I can’t imagine my life without the Old Town School of Folk Music.

 Started at the Old Town School in September of 2008